- 1. The Requirement

 Many analysis procedures produce metrics with an element of simplification.
 This is both the strength and weakness of using metrics.
 When we create a model to use as our analysis procedure, we need to be pragmatic.
 If we try to include all of the software measures that might affect the metric used to characterize the software product, the model can become so complicated that it is useless.
 Being pragmatic means not trying to create the most comprehensive analysis procedure.
 It means picking the aspects that are the most important.
 Remember that the analysis procedures can always be modified to include additional levels of detail in the future.

 - Does the analysis procedure produce more information than we have now?

 - Is the resulting information of practical benefit?

 - Does it tell us what we want to know?

 - Does it help satisfy the goals and objectives of the software measurement program?

 The importance of the need for defining software measures and associated analysis procedures can be illustrated by considering the lines of code metric.
 "Lines of Code" is one of the most used and most often misused of all of the software metrics.
 (The problems, variations, and anomalies of using lines of code were well documented many years ago 236).
 There is no industry-accepted standard for counting lines of code.
 Therefore, if you are going to use a metric based on lines of code, it is critical that a specific measurement method is defined.
-A description of this metric is included in all reports and analysis so that stakeholders (customers and managers) can understand the definition of the metric.
+A description of this metric is included in all reports and analyses so that stakeholders (customers and managers) can understand the definition of the metric.
 Without this, invalid comparisons with other data are almost inevitable.
 137

 There are two basic approaches for selecting an analysis procedure to use for producing the software metric(s): (1) Use an existing model, or, (2) create a new one.
 In many cases, there is no need to "re-invent the wheel."